In most cases yes.

 "Capacity" means the ability to use and understand information to make a decision, and communicate any decision made.

 All adults are presumed to have sufficient capacity to decide on their own medical treatment, unless there's significant evidence to suggest otherwise.

 A person lacks capacity if their mind is impaired or disturbed in some way, and this means the person is unable to make a decision at that time.

-Examples of how a person's brain or mind may be impaired include:
+Examples of how a person's mind may be impaired include:

 - physical or mental conditions that cause confusion, drowsiness or a loss of consciousness

 - intoxication caused by drug or alcohol misuse